 Small businesses are turning to the cloud because it gives them access to more computing power, more data storage, and cloud-based applications, such as customer relationship management (CRM) systems.

 Optical fiber cable provides upload speeds as fast as download speeds, which can be critical for businesses storing large files in the cloud.
+Need to check your connection speed?
+See our speed test page.

 Which is a better value?